 Working with a financial advisor may give you greater confidence and trust in your long-term financial plan.
 For many people, the price is worth the peace of mind and the potential gains.

 If you're not sure exactly where to begin or if you still have questions about working with a financial advisor, you can reach out to our team anytime.
-And if a fee-only financial planner is what you're looking for, we'd welcome the opportunity to meet with you for a consultation and share additional information about our team and our services.
+And if a fee-only financial planner is what you're looking for, you can schedule a no-cost discovery call with us to learn more.